dazuma/toys/toys/README.md

 for tools by name and description.
 There are various ways to validate and interpret command line arguments.
 You can create your own mixins and templates, and take advantage of a variety of third-party libraries such as Highline and TTY.
-In addition, Toys lets you "scope" your tools to a directory or an entire directory tree, so you can have tools specific to different projects.
-Finally, if your `.toys.rb` files are growing too large or complicated, you can create `.toys` directories containing tool definitions in separate files, as well as shared code, normal Ruby classes, and even data files for use by tools.
+Finally, if your `.toys.rb` files are growing too large or complicated, you can replace them with `.toys` directories that contain tool definitions in separate files.
+Such directories are versatile, letting you organize your tool definitions, along with shared code, normal Ruby classes, and even data files for use by tools.

 Unlike most command line frameworks, Toys is *not primarily* designed to help you build and ship a custom command line executable written in Ruby.
 However,